 This observation suggested that use of a short (< 1 cm) length of microstructure fiber would still yield supercontinuum generation, and the resulting continuum will still be broad, but short, more stable, and with less fine spectral structure.
-To test this hypothesis, we generated supercontinuum in an 8 mm-long microstructure fiber with 40 fs Ti:Sapphire oscillator pulses and performed similar XFROG measurements of it.[38]
+To test this hypothesis, we generated supercontinuum in an 8 mm-long microstructure fiber with 40 fs Ti:Sapphire oscillator pulses and performed similar XFROG measurements of it [39].

 We see from Fig. 7 that the retrieved trace is in good agreement with the measured one, reproducing all the major features.
-The additional structure that appears in the retrieved trace can be attributed to some remaining shot-to-shot instability of spectral fine structure in the continuum spectrum as discussed in detail above.
+The additional structure that appears in the retrieved trace can be attributed to some remaining shot-toshot instability of spectral fine structure in the continuum spectrum as discussed in detail above.
 The retrieved continuum intensity and phase vs. time and frequency are shown in the bottom panels of Fig. 7.
-The most obvious feature in this figure is that the continuum from the 8 mm-long fiber is significantly shorter than the picosecond continuum generated in the 16 cm-long fiber and, indeed, consists of series of subpulses that are shorter than the input 40 fs pulse.
+The most obvious feature in this figure is that the continuum from the 8 mm-long fiber is significantly shorter than the picosecond continuum generated in the 16 cm-long fiber and, indeed, consists of series of sub-pulses that are shorter than the input 40 fs pulse.
 At the same time, the short-fiber continuum has less complex temporal and spectral features than the continuum pulses measured from longer fibers previously.
 The spectral phase of the short fiber continuum varies only in the range of 25 rad, which is relatively flat compared with the spectral phase of the long-fiber continuum, which is dominated by cubic phase spanning over 1000π rad.

-Fig. 7.
-XFROG measurement and retrieved pulse for the 8 mm-long microstructure-fiber continuum with an 800 nm 40 fs pre-characterized reference pulse: (a) measured trace,

-(b) retrieved trace, (c) retrieved temporal intensity (solid) and phase (dashed), (d) retrieved spectral intensity (solid) and phase (dashed).
+Figure 7 (online color at: www.lprjournal.org) XFROG measurement and retrieved pulse for the 8 mm-long microstructure-fiber continuum with an 800 nm 40 fs pre-characterized reference pulse.
+Upper left: measured trace.
+Upper right: retrieved trace.
+Lower left: retrieved temporal intensity (solid) and phase (dashed).
+Lower right: retrieved spectral intensity (solid) and phase (dashed).